 There are a wide variety of yachts to charter in France according to your wants, budget and needs.
 Let's have a look at a few types and discuss them.

-Ranging from fully crewed luxury 70 metre giants to something a family of four can handle on their own, a motor cruiser could be your choice.
-You’re not limited by the wind, though you will pay for the fuel to get you everywhere.
-At speed they can be thrilling and you can sit inside should the weather change and still get where you’re going!
+Ranging from fully crewed luxury 70-metre superyacht giants to smaller yachts a family of four can handle on their own, a motor cruiser could be your choice.
+You're not limited by the wind, though you will pay for the fuel to get you everywhere.
+At speed, they can be thrilling and you can sit inside should the weather change and still, get where you're going!

 Often better appointed with luxuries than their monohull equivalents of the same size, motor catamarans have shallower drafts and more space for entertaining aboard.
 Thanks to their draft you can explore shallower waterways too.